core-wg/comi/draft-ietf-core-comi.md

  identifiers are used instead of these strings.
 YANG Schema Item iDentifier (SID) is defined in {{I-D.ietf-core-yang-cbor}} section 2.1.

-When used in a URI, SIDs are encoded in based64 using the URL and Filename safe alphabet as defined by [RFC4648] section 5.
+When used in a URI, SIDs are encoded in base64 using the URL and Filename safe alphabet as defined by [RFC4648] section 5, without padding.
 The last 6 bits encoded is always aligned with the least significant 6 bits of the SID represented using an unsigned integer.
 'A' characters (value 0) at the start of the resulting string are removed.

 ~~~~
-SID in basae64 = URLsafeChar[SID >> 60 & 0x3F] |
+SID in base64 = URLsafeChar[SID >> 60 & 0x3F] |
                  URLsafeChar[SID >> 54 & 0x3F] |
                  URLsafeChar[SID >> 48 & 0x3F] |
                  URLsafeChar[SID >> 42 & 0x3F] |